Everything You Need to Know About Minnesota Corporations:

-Filing online or in person costs $20 more, but your Articles of Incorporation will be ready in under 48 hours.
-If you’d rather save $20, you can mail your filing, and it will take around 4-7 days.
+Filing online or in person costs $20 more, but your Articles of Incorporation will be processed in under 48 hours.
+If you’d rather save $20, you can mail your filing, and processing will take around 4-7 days.

 Does a Minnesota corporation need a business license?

 There’s no general, statewide business license required in Minnesota, but some cities and counties have local requirements.
 For example, Minneapolis charges $135 for a new general business license (and additional fees may apply depending on the nature of the business), while St. Paul only requires licenses for specific types of businesses.